emirbektas/Movies/README.md

 # Movies App

-A movie app where you can see the latest movies and create yourself a watchlist.
+A movie app with multilanguage support, where you can see the latest movies and create yourself a watchlist.

 # Screens